duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/41_baseline_behavior_cloning.md

 To change the model, you can modify the `frankModel.py` file as it includes the model architecture.
 Currently it uses a parallel architecture to seperately generate a linear and angular velocity.
 It might perform better if they are not setup seperately.

 To change your training parameters, you can find EPOCHS, LEARNING RATE, and BATCH size at the beginning of `train.py`.
 You should tweak around these values with respect to your own provided training data.

-    Note: For multi-gpu systems, you can enable multi-gpu training at training configuration section

-    Note: Multi-gpu training is an experimental feature.
-If you encounter any bug, please report it.

 ### Before Training {#bc-duckieTrainer-beforeStart status=ready}